traveller59/second.pytorch/README.md

 ONLY support python 3.6+, pytorch 0.4.1+.
 Don't support pytorch 0.4.0.
 Tested in Ubuntu 16.04/18.04.

-Feel free to contact me by issue or email if encounter any problems.
-I don't know whether this project is runnable in other computer.

 ### Performance in KITTI validation set (50/50 split, people have problems, need to be tuned.)

 ```